jeffgortmaker/pyblp/docs/examples.rst

    )
    nevo_problem

 Since we initialized the problem without supply-side data, there's no need to choose a marginal cost specification.
-When configuring :math:`\Sigma` :math:`\Pi`, we'll use the same starting values as :ref:`Nevo (2000) <n00>`.
+When configuring :math:`\Sigma` and :math:`\Pi`, we'll use the same starting values as :ref:`Nevo (2000) <n00>`.
 We'll also use a non-default unbounded optimization routine that is similar to the default for Matlab, and, again, we'll only perform one GMM step for the sake of speed in this example.

 .. ipython:: python

-   nevo_sigma = np.diag([2.4526, 0.3302, 0.0163, 0.2441])
+   nevo_sigma = np.diag([0.3302, 2.4526, 0.0163, 0.2441])
    nevo_pi = [
+      [ 5.4819,  0,      0.2037,  0     ],
       [15.8935, -1.2000, 0,       2.6342],
-      [ 5.4819,  0,      0.2037,  0     ],
       [-0.2506,  0,      0.0511,  0     ],
       [ 1.2650,  0,     -0.8091,  0     ]
    ]